Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 ### A Core Group of Members / Servant Leaders

--   Work with a small, committed group of members
+-   Work with a small, **committed group** of members
 -   Establish and track agreements to advance the critical path

 ### Continuously Improving Resourcing and Support

 -   Set up crowdfunding and member contributions
 -   Engage high net worth patrons and foundations
 -   Encourage self-resourcing and mutual support
+-   Begin pursuing key grant opportunities with prequalified partner organizations

 ### Continuously Improving Citizen Engagement